#NAMA: A Complete Guide to the Personal Data Protection Bill, 2019

-The Join Parliamentary Committee on the Personal Data Protection Bill, 2019, will soon invite comments from stakeholders.
+The Joint Parliamentary Committee on the Personal Data Protection Bill, 2019, will soon invite comments from stakeholders.
 Keeping that in mind, MediaNama has prepared a guide to the Personal Data Protection Bill, 2019, that gives you an overview of the Bill, its history, concerns, and what people think about it.

 How to submit your comments to the Joint Parliamentary Committee?